cegeka/batchers/README.md

 Write the query *carefully* :)

+#### Simplify retry/restart logic
+Idempotent operations make retry/failure scenarios a lot easier.
+When an operation is not idempotent you can create a wrapper for that action that is idempotent

+#### Integration testing
+see __AbstractIntegrationTest__

+Spring Batch provides utility classes for testing, such as JobLauncherTestUtils (allows running jobs or steps) and JobRepositoryTestUtils (allows removing job executions from the JobRepository)

 ## Lessons learned (so you don't have to!)

 - There should be just one transaction manager, shared between JPA and Spring, therefore our Job config extends __DefaultBatchConfigurer__.
 This provides a default job repository and job launcher.

-- Integration testing (see __AbstractIntegrationTest__)

-Spring Batch provites some utility classes for testing, such as JobLauncherTestUtils (allows running jobs or steps) and JobRepositoryTestUtils (allows removing job executions from the JobRepository)

-- Idempotent operations make retry/failure scenarios a lot easier.
-When an operation is not idempotent you can create a wrapper for that action that is idempotent

 - Using retry templates: see __CallWebserviceProcessor__ for configuring retry within a step